manavhirani/blog/articles/Two Thousand and Twenty Four.md

 It is weird how a lot of humanity is dictated by our past, we are a species that self analyses.
 We're as if a neural network being trained over a billion years.
 To some, that is exactly what we are, one large reinforcement learning agent.

 If our consciousness is emergent, well so is this very thought, very blog and very existence the author and reader.
 Emergence is emergent in a way.
-Therefore it
+This begs the question, is there a theory wher